HACCPGlossary

 Q2.
 Are label controls part of HACCP?

 If undeclared allergens or incorrect use instructions present a significant hazard, label control steps may be designated as CCPs or managed as rigorously verified prerequisites.
-Bind templates to masters and require scan-back and vision checks to prevent mis-labeling.
+Bind templates to masters and require scan-back and vision checks to prevent mis-labeling (see Label Verification and Machine Vision Inspection).

 Q3.
 How often should we review the HACCP plan?